Should I Test My House for Radon?

 Radon is an invisible, odourless and tasteless but radioactive gas that is produced in the ground.
 Normally, it dilutes to virtually nothing in outside air, but our modern homes, schools and workplaces are capturing and concentrating radon to unnaturally high and cancer-causing levels in indoor air

-Every day, another Albertan is diagnosed with radon-induced lung cancer despite never having used tobacco.
-Radon is the second leading cause of lung cancer, but it is entirely preventable.
-Knowing your home’s radon level is the first step in determining if you are at risk.
+Every day, dozens of Canadians are diagnosed with radon-induced lung cancer, despite never having used tobacco.
+Radon is the second leading cause of lung cancer, but exposure is entirely preventable.
+It is easily removable from your life, but knowing your home’s radon level is the first step in determining if you are at risk

-By testing your home and participating in our study, you will be helping researchers across Canada understand radon exposure and develop new ways to protect ourselves and loved ones.
+By testing your home with one of our Evict Radon test kits, you’re automatically enrolled in our research study.
+Each participant is helping researchers across Canada understand radon exposure and develop new ways to protect ourselves and loved ones.